tozny/e3db/README.md

 ...
 ```

-Or help on a particular command, such as `register`:
+Or help on a particular command, such as `read`:

 ```
-$ e3db register --help
+$ e3db read --help
 ...
 ```